 What to expect from your doctor

-Your doctor or health care provider is likely to ask you a number of questions.
-Being ready to answer them may reserve time to go over any point you want to spend more time on.
+Your doctor or health care provider is likely to ask you a number of questions, such as:

-- Do you see blood in your urine only occasionally or all the time?
+- Do you see blood in your urine only sometimes or all the time?

-- When during urination is blood present?
-For example, do you see blood when you first start urinating or does bloody urine become apparent toward the end of your urine stream?
+- Do you see blood in your urine when you first start urinating, or does bloody urine become apparent toward the end of your urine stream?
 Or do you see blood in your urine stream the entire time you're urinating?

 - Are you also passing blood clots during urination?
 What size and shape are they?